Before the Student Has Been Found Eligible for Special Education Services

 Multi-Tiered System of Supports (MTSS)

-The Multi-Tiered System of Supports (MTSS) is the framework that guides RTI.
-Both offer multi-tiered interventions featuring a continuum of services utilizing increasingly intensive interventions and supports based on a student’s documented need.
+The framework of the Multi-Tiered System of Supports (MTSS) guides RTI.
+Both offer multi-tiered interventions featuring a continuum of services that involve increasingly intensive interventions based on a student’s documented need.
 While RTI focuses on students’ academic needs, MTSS takes a more comprehensive approach by addressing the student’s academic, social-emotional, and behavioral needs.

 Referral

-After RTI and MTSS interventions have proven unsuccessful, or through child-find, a referral is the next step toward receiving special education services.
-A referral for special education is a formal request to evaluate a student to determine eligibility for special education services.
-Often, this process begins with a general education teacher who has concerns about a student’s academic achievement or social or behavioral problems.
-A referral may be initiated in certain cases because of a student’s cultural or linguistic background or low teacher expectations.
-That is why documentation of pre-referral intervention strategies is so important.
+After RTI and MTSS interventions prove unsuccessful, or through child-find, a referral, a formal request to evaluate a student to determine eligibility for special education services, is the next step.
+Often, this process begins with a general education teacher who expresses concerns about a student’s academic achievement or social or behavioral problems.
+A referral may be initiated in certain cases, a referral may be requested because of a student’s cultural or linguistic background or low teacher expectations.
+Documentation of prereferral intervention strategies plays an important role in initiating a referral.

-Documentation often included in a referral are student test scores, work samples, RTI or MTSS intervention data, and behavioral observation and checklist data.
-Including this information helps create a comprehensive picture of the student and the concerns that need addressing.
-The referral is reviewed by the school’s multidisciplinary team, child study committee, or special services team (this group may go by other names).
+Documentation for a referral includes student test scores, work samples, RTI or MTSS intervention data, and behavioral observation and checklist data.
+This information helps create a comprehensive picture of the student and the concerns that need addressing.
+The school’s multidisciplinary team, child study committee, or special services team (this group may go by other names) review the referral.
 The committee includes teachers, school psychologists, social workers, and special education teachers.
-The team aims to review the referral and all accompanying documentation and decide whether a full assessment is justified.
-If the team proceeds with a full assessment recommendation, a written request for evaluation permission is sent to the parent or guardian.
+The team reviews the referral and all accompanying documentation to decide on the need for a full assessment.
+If the team proceeds with a full assessment recommendation, the school sends a written request for evaluation permission to the parent or guardian.
 To proceed with a comprehensive assessment, the school must obtain permission from the parent or guardian.

 Timeline from the Point of Referral to IEP Development